Locations:

 Symptoms and Causes

-The main symptoms of uterine sarcoma are similar to endometrial cancer and non-cancerous growths, such as fibroids.
-It's important to see your provider if you notice any of these signs:
+The main symptoms of uterine sarcoma are similar to uterine carcinoma and noncancerous growths, like fibroids.
+That’s why it’s important to see a provider if you notice any of these signs.
+The sooner you get a diagnosis, the better.

 You may not notice symptoms until the uterine sarcoma has progressed to a more advanced stage.
-In rare instances, people with uterine sarcoma are asymptomatic (don't notice symptoms).
+In rare cases, you may not have any symptoms (be asymptomatic).

-Scientists don't know what causes uterine sarcomas.
-Research to better understand how to diagnose, treat and prevent them is ongoing.
+Scientists don’t know exactly what triggers the DNA changes that lead to uterine sarcomas.
+They continue to research how to diagnose, treat and prevent them.

 Diagnosis and Tests